vatsaljain79/AI-Tic_Tac_Toe/README.md

 4. **Restart**:
     - After a game ends, the restart screen will appear, showing the number of wins for both the player and the computer, as well as the number of draws.
     - You can restart or change the difficulty at any time.

+## Why Store States in CSV?
+We use a CSV file to store game states (board configurations and the AI’s corresponding moves) to:
+- **Optimize Future Gameplay**: If the AI encounters a previously seen board state, it retrieves the best move from the CSV, speeding up decision-making.
+- **Track Board States**: By recording game states, we can analyze past games for patterns or insights into how the AI has performed in various scenarios.
+This allows you to see which moves have been made in similar positions, though the AI does not learn from these records.

+**Achievement**: You **cannot defeat the AI** at the Hard level, no matter how well you play.
+The Minimax algorithm ensures that the AI will either win or draw every game.

 ## Game Rules